WeblateOrg/weblate/docs/formats.rst

 Supported file formats
 ======================

-Weblate supports most translation format understood by translate-toolkit, however each format being slightly different, some issues with formats that are not well tested can arise.
+Weblate supports most translation format understood by `translate-toolkit`_, however each format being slightly different, some issues with formats that are not well tested can arise.